-Figure 7-1 shows the internal layout of the 480L as reference in the procedures that follow.
+Figure 7-1 shows the internal layout of the 480M.
+These figures will be referenced in the procedures that follow.

-Note the locations of the Power Supply and the Electrical Terminal Block where high voltage (line voltage) may be present when power is connected to the instrument.
+Note the caution areas, Power Supply and Electrical Terminal Block, where high voltage (line voltage) may be present when power is connected to the instrument.